-Regency Road overpass bridge spans installed
+Regency Road overpass spans installed

 The two overpass centre spans each weighing around 1300 tonnes, were assembled ‘off-site’ at the Polonia Reserve compound.

 During 4 – 11 January 2021, the centre spans were individually transported from the Polonia Reserve compound to their final location, over Regency Road, using Self Propelled Modular Transporters (SPMTs).